SMRUCC/gcmodeller-developer/docs/source/tools/SMART.md

 ---
 title: SMART
 tags: [maunal, tools]
-date: 6/13/2016 12:26:44 AM
+date: 7/7/2016 6:52:06 PM
 ---
 # GCModeller [version 1.123.0.0]
-**Module AssemblyName**: file:///F:/GCModeller/GCModeller-x64/SMART.exe
+**Module AssemblyName**: file:///G:/GCModeller/manual/bin/SMART.exe
-**Root namespace**: LANS.SystemsBiology.AnalysisTools.ProteinTools.SMART.CLI
+**Root namespace**: ProteinTools.SMART.CLI

 All of the command that available in this program has been list below: